emillennial/emillennial.github.io/portfolio.md

 ## My Portfolio
 Here are some casestudies of the projects and designs I've worked on.

+---
+layout: default  # or any layout you are using
+title: Portfolio
+permalink: /portfolio/
+---

 <style>
 /* Portfolio Container Styles */